 Keep a pair of hiking or riding boots and a warm jacket and blanket in the trunk of your car.

-I have a small flash drive that includes all my really important information.
+- I have a small flash drive that includes all my really important information.

 - Hand Crank and Solar Multiband RadioSolar Charger for your electronics

-Don’t forget your phone and any back up batteries and cords on your way out the door.
+- Don’t forget your phone and any backup batteries and cords on your way out the door.

-What to store in your Car
+Examples of items to store in your Car

-Pick up a Duffel bag for coats, extra food items, blankets, etc.
+- Pick up a Duffel bag for coats, extra food items, blankets, etc.

-Pocket Rain Coat
+- Pocket Rain Coat